SkyzoNams/OnChain-Events-Listener/README.md

 This example will search for Transfer events from the last mined block and continue to the next mined block:
     <p><em>python blocks_listener.py</em></p>

-The program can not be executed with only an end block parameter (-to)
+The program can not be executed with only an -to parameter without a -from

 # How it works